Using XLF labels in TypoScript structures¶

 Using XLF labels in frontend plugins¶

-Making your code ready for internationalization is covered in Internationalization and localization and basics about XLIFF files are found in XLIFF Format (“TYPO3 Explained”).
+Making your code ready for internationalization is covered in Localization and basics about XLIFF files are found in XLIFF Format ("TYPO3 Explained").
 Properly made plugins should use XLIFF files for every label that they used, so that they can be translated and thus generate a proper output when a specific language is requested.